gnemtsov/ab-app2/README.md

 The backend is responsible for fetching table data from a database, applying backend "formatters" (see below) and providing column descriptions.

-The frontend is responsible for rendering tables.
-It has two React components: a high order table component (HOC) and a core table component.
-The core table component can be used outside AB-APP as an independent React component.

-HOC is responsible for fetching table data from the backend and applying frontend formatters.
-The core component is responsible for rendering and providing main table functionality (selecting, sorting, pagination, etc.)
+The frontend is responsible for rendering tables and providing all its' functionality.

 ![Tables architecture](architecture-Tables-AppSync.png)